vai0/alarmclock/README.md

 ####Goals for this project:
 - Performant.
 The app must feel like a native app.
-- Responsive design.
+- Responsive.
 UI shouldn't break on mobile devices
-- Match spec'ed design

 <br>